As Trump fights for his wall, here's the actual humanitarian crisis unfolding at the border

 — Rep. Jimmy Gomez (@RepJimmyGomez) December 18, 2018

 The wait times are one part of a larger humanitarian crisis that began after more than 5,000 members of the migrant caravans vilified by Trump began arriving in Tijuana in November.
 Molina, who arrived in Tijuana independently, was lucky to have the means to be able to wait away from the border.
 Caravan members initially stayed in a sports complex so close to the border wall that a home run from the baseball diamond could land in the United States.
-In late November, after US border officials tear-gassed migrants trying to cross the border, Mexican officials moved people from the camp and moved them to an abandoned club known as El Barretal.
+In late November, after US border officials tear-gassed migrants trying to cross the border, Mexican officials moved people from the camp and and to an abandoned club known as El Barretal.
 The open-air venue is a 15-mile trip from the San Ysidro crossing, partly along long stretches of shanties that line the road.

 El Barretal, which the shelter’s manager told the New York Times is now home to around 1,000 migrants, is essentially a refugee camp on America’s doorstep.
 Migrants sleep in camping tents and receive two daily meals cooked by celebrity chef José Andrés’ nonprofit World Central Kitchen.
-Doctors Without Border provides medical assistance, a Spanish group called Psychologists Without Borders offers mental health services, and UNICEF Mexico looks after families.
+Doctors Without Borders provides medical assistance, a Spanish group called Psychologists Without Borders offers mental health services, and UNICEF Mexico looks after families.
 There are reports that El Barretal will be shuttered in the coming weeks, but for now it has a feeling of semi-permanence.
 When I visited in December, migrants were selling everything from loose cigarettes to Honduran street food.
-Some migrants gathered around a small tent outfitted with an improbable television, while other played cards or listened to an impromptu concert.
+Some migrants gathered around a small tent outfitted with an improbable television, while others played cards or listened to an impromptu concert.
 A whiteboard showed the latest asylum number called so migrants could know roughly when to head to the border crossing.

 Many migrants are stuck at El Barretal because the United States is forcing them to wait to request asylum.
 But others are not planning to request protection.
 A survey of more than 1,000 caravan members in November by El Colegio de la Frontera Norte, a Mexican research institute, found that about a quarter were planning to apply for protection in the United States, although Ramos says many migrants might not have been aware that they could be eligible for asylum.
 Many intend to stay in Mexico, while others plan to cross the border illegally.
 Some are still waiting to make a final plan.

-In theory, Molina and the other asylum-seekers the United States is slowly admitting could be among last ones allowed to make their cases from within the United States.
+In theory, Molina and the other asylum-seekers the United States is slowly admitting could be among the last ones allowed to make their cases from within the United States.
 In December, Homeland Security Secretary Kirstjen Nielsen announced that Mexico and the United States had reached a deal under which asylum-seekers will be forced to wait in Mexico while their US claims are pending.
 There is currently a backlog of more than 800,000 cases in US immigration courts, and immigrants often wait two to three years for their cases to be decided.
 The new plan, known as Remain in Mexico, could force migrants to spend years in dangerous border towns or other parts of Mexico.
-The plan would likely make it impossible for an even larger share of asylum-seekers to obtain legal aid, since it is much harder to find pro-bono US immigration lawyers from abroad.
+The plan would likely make it impossible for an even larger share of asylum-seekers to obtain legal aid, since it is much harder to find pro bono US immigration lawyers from abroad.
 There is no right to counsel in immigration proceedings, despite the fact that asylum cases are often life-or-death matters.

 In Tijuana, it was not at all clear if or when the plan might go into effect.
-One of the Mexican immigration official who helps oversee the Tijuana asylum list told me he didn’t know anything about when Remain in Mexico might begin.
+One of the Mexican immigration officials who helps oversee the Tijuana asylum list told me he didn’t know anything about when Remain in Mexico might begin.
 César Anibal Palencia Chávez, Tijuana’s migrant services director, also wasn’t sure when the new policy might be implemented.

-When Molina’s name was called on December 27, he appeared overcome and on the verge of tears.
+When Molina’s name was called on December 27, he appeared to be overcome with emotion and on the verge of tears.
 His family took a cab to meet him at the plaza, and Andrew Free, a Nashville-based immigration attorney who is working with Al Otro Lado, asked if he and his wife were legally married.
 Molina told him they weren’t.
 Free was concerned: It made Molina more likely to be separated from his family while in DHS custody.
-Free handed Molina’s sons two chocolate bars and told them to eat them before they got to the other side, because outside food is not allowed in US detention centers.
+Free handed Molina’s sons two chocolate bars and told them to eat them before they got to the other side because outside food is not allowed in US detention centers.

 Soon after, they walked toward a Mexican immigration van that would take them to US immigration officials on the other side of the border.
 They carried spotless suitcases and looked like a family headed out on vacation.
 Instead, they were on the verge of being detained in the United States.
 More than a week later, Free says Molina still appears to be in CBP custody—his phone goes straight to voicemail, and his name does not appear in a database of detainees transferred to US Immigration and Customs Enforcement—even though people are not supposed to be held by the agency for more than 72 hours.
 After a month waiting in Mexico to make it to the United States, the waiting game continues.